austintoddj/texastwisters/src/data/programs/recreational.md

     src: '/images/stock/unsplash/gym-08.jpg'
 infoSection:
   headline: A non-competitive program designed to challenge all athletes
-  text: Whether this is your child's first experience in the gym, or they've been here for years, we have a place for you.
+  text: Whether this is your child's first experience in the gym, or they've been a gymnast for years, we have a place for you.
 Contact us today to schedule an evaluation!
   ages: 5 - 18 years old
   dates: Year-round
   schedule: 60 minutes/week